-- Height (shortest to tallest)
+Height (shortest to tallest)

-- Birthdays (January to December)
+Birthdays (January to December)

-- Alphabetical first names
+Alphabetical first names

-- Hair colour (lightest to darkest)
+Hair colour (lightest to darkest)

-- Number of cousins
+Number of cousins

-- Number of T-shirts owned
+Number of T-shirts owned

 On separate pieces of paper, sticky labels or post-it notes, write the names of some famous or infamous people such as actors, musicians or cartoon characters.
 Students stick or pin the names on each other’s backs, ensuring no one knows which person or character they are.
 Each student then tries to guess the name that is pinned to them by circulating and asking others yes/no questions.
 Because this is a well-known game, you can mix things up by using objects or famous places as an alternative.

-This is a good activity if you have a new group of students that don’t know you and can be used as a way of introducing yourself.
+This is a good activity if you have a new group of students who don’t know you and can be used as a way of introducing yourself.
 Write answers to some questions about yourself all over the board.